zoowe/dlePy/TUTORIALS/LESSON_06/README.md

 :heavy_check_mark: A file name `RESULTS.dat` with the following information:
 - The smallest value of number of grid point used in k-point sampling that gives total energy converged with less than 1 meV accuracy.
-- Explanation of why we need to find the mallest value of number of grid point used in k-point sampling.
+- Explanation of why we need to find the mallest value of number of grid point used in k-point sampling (Hints: Computational time depends on k-point sampling).

+**Important note** k-point sampling depends also on the `smearing` method and its parameters.
+These tutorials do not cover this aspect.
+Refer elsewhere for details.